openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 help of NFD labels, the GPU Operator will automatically detect the DGX A100 node and install (via containers) the necessary drivers, services and CUDA libraries to run GPU workload.

-Do not forget to create the default `ClusterPolicy` custom resource
+Do not forget the last step, the creation of the `ClusterPolicy` custom resource!
+This object defines the configuration of the GPU stack, and without it, nothing will be deployed on the nodes!

 [NVIDIA GPU Operator]: https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/openshift/contents.html
 [the deployment of RHEL entitlement is not necessary anymore]: https://cloud.redhat.com/blog/entitlement-free-deployment-of-the-nvidia-gpu-operator-on-openshift